GoogleCloudPlatform/serverless-spark-workshop/README.md

 ~ Director of Data Science at business management corporation<br><br>
 - "Anytime we can go the serverless route we will.
 Just so much simpler and eliminates the management of the infrastructure."<br>
 ~ Director of Data Engineering at business management corporation<br><br>
 - “Serverless Spark enables us to only use the compute resources we need when we need them and all with a single click.
-The Spark HackFest is a great way to get hands on experience with the tools.”<br>
+The Spark Workshop is a great way to get hands on experience with the tools.”<br>
 ~ Principal Data Scientist at multinational retail corporation<br><br>
 - “We ran a compute-intensive Serverless Spark query in 19 mins.
 That same Spark query took 90 mins on a traditional cluster based product.
 It's ~80% faster on Serverless Spark.”<br>
 ~ Principal Architect at multinational retail corporation